xxoolm/LuaNode/README.md

 * `bin` contains blank.bin, boot.bin.

-* `examples` contains example projects.
-They show you how to utilize UART, Lua, and create a task.
+* `components` contains all components the project needed, including driver, modules, and lua source, etc.

 * `extra_include` contains the extra head files for this project.